CAB-ADMIN/crossingallborders/src/content/sewing.md

   ["sewing/dr2.jpg", "Picture of bags on chairs for children"], ["sewing/h7.jpg", "Picture of group of children in a field"] ]
-updated: "2025-8-25"
+updated: "2025-9-9"
 ---

-We have many different sewing projects that can be done by individuals, church groups and school groups.
-These items are made and returned to us to ship to those in need internationally.
-Most items are shipped to orphanages to help children in need.
-If you can sew, we can use your skills to bless those in need.
+***Can you sew?
+Can you cut fabric?*** Then we could use your skills in our sewing ministry.
+We have many different sewing projects that can be done by individuals or groups.
+You make these items at home in your own time and return them to us.
+Most items are shipped internationally to orphanages.

----{.spacer}

-### Types of projects you can help with:
+### Types of projects you can help with:{.accent}

----{.spacer}

 #### 1. Bags out of prison uniforms

 One of the donations we receive is new prison uniforms from the Bob Barker Company in Fuquay-Varina, NC.
 They are manufacture defects, misprints and overstock.
 They all must be sent out of the USA.

----{.spacer}

-We cut the uniforms at the warehouse and individuals also cut these at home and return them to us.
+We ship all the wearable sizes to be used as clothing to those in need.
+The sizes 3XL to 20 XL are too big for anyone to wear in another country but the fabric is good quality and can be used in many different ways.
+One of the main ways we use the fabric is to make a simple cloth bag.
+We cut the uniforms into sqaures at the warehouse and individuals also cut these at home and return them to us.
 Then others pick them up and sew them in their homes.

----{.spacer}

-History: We were getting so many uniforms that in 2012 my mother, Marlene Pannkuk, came up with the idea to make a simple cloth bag.
+**History:** We were getting so many uniforms that in 2012 my mother, Marlene Pannkuk, came up with the idea to make a simple cloth bag.
+This maybe a simple thing that we would not use but it is life changing for those who have nothing to receive one.
 As of August 2025, 57,000 bags have been made.
-They have gone into 105 countries through various organizations, churches, individuals and even our local Campbell University Medical School on their mission trips.
+They have gone into 105 countries through various organizations, churches, individuals and even our local Campbell University Medical School uses them on their medical mission trips.

----{.spacer}

 Other items that have been made from the uniforms: Quilts, Christmas stockings, beads of courage bags, adult bibs, hats, dresses, shorts, dolls, fidget quilts and bags for walkers.

----{.spacer}

 #### 2. Blankets

 We receive extremely large sweatshirts/thermal shirts (4-10XL).
 These are made into blankets for the homeless and those in need during disasters.
 We also make baby blankets for orphanages.

----{.spacer}

-#### 3. Skirts:
+#### 3. clothing

 It is difficult to find clothes for teenagers in orphanages.
 We have ladies that make skirts to ship to these young ladies.
 We add a shirt out of our clothing donations along with 2 new pairs of underwear and ship them to orphanages in 12 countries.

----{.spacer}

-#### 4. Pillowcase & T-Shirt Dresses:

-These are made for girls in orphanages and shipped to 12 different countries.
+Furthermore, we also make pillowcases and t-shirt dresses for these girls which are shipped to 12 different countries.